-Professional services include income relating to milk utilization audits, as well as compensation received to administer the Dairy Direct Payment Program (DDPP) on behalf of Agriculture and Agri-Food Canada.
-The increase in professional services this quarter is due the timing of revenue recognition for the administration for DDPP.
-Under the new iteration of the program, administration activities begin in August in preparation for the launch in November.
+Professional services and other income includes income relating to milk utilization audits, compensation received to administer the Dairy Direct Payment Program (DDPP) and the Dairy Innovation Investment Fund (DIIF) on behalf of Agriculture and Agri-Food Canada, and interest income from deposits held in a special account with the Government of Canada.
+The increase in professional services relates to the administration of the DIIF.
+This increase is offset by a decrease in interest income.